alxpez/alts/README.md

 (or a simple installable package at least)
 (include interface to text too)
 -->
-ALTS runs in the background and waits for you to press `ctrl+space` (you can modify the hotkey combination in `config.yaml`).
+ALTS runs in the background and waits for you to press `cmd+esc` (or `win+esc`).
-- 🎙️ While holding the hotkey, your voice will be recorded by your mic.
+- 🎙️ While holding the hotkey, your voice will be recorded _(...saves in the project root)_.
-- 💭 On release, the recording stops and a transcript is sent to the LLM.
+- 💭 On release, the recording stops and a transcript is sent to the LLM _(...and the recording is deleted)_.
-- 🔊 The LLM responses then get synthesized and played back to you.
+- 🔊 The LLM responses then get synthesized and played back to you _(...and also are displayed as desktop notifications)_.

-You can also write your query directly into your terminal (if you don't wanna talk), the assistant will still speak back to you.
+You can modify the hotkey combination and other settings in your `config.yaml`.

 > ALL processes are local and __NONE__ of your recordings or queries leave your environment; the recordings are deleted as soon as they are used; it's __ALL PRIVATE__ by _default_

-> Be aware that if you configure ALTS with external providers (eg. OpenAI) your queries will be sent to their servers

 ## ⚙️ pre-requisites
 - ### python